+Ultrafast PC Spectroscopy down to the Single-Molecule Level.
 An important advantage of electrical methods is their outstanding sensitivity and capacity to probe local phenomena.
-One well-established example of electrical spatially sensitive method is scanning tunnelling microscopy (STM), which uses current detection to observe objects as small as single atoms or organic molecules.
-Such sensitivity is hardly achievable by all-optical methods due to the complexities with overcoming optical diffraction limit, relatively low absorption cross section, and photobleaching.
+One well-established example of electrical spatially sensitive methods is scanning tunneling microscopy (STM; see Figure 6), which uses current detection to observe objects as small as single atoms or organic molecules.
+Such sensitivity is hardly achievable by all-optical methods due to the complexities with overcoming the optical diffraction limit, relatively low absorption cross section, and photobleaching.
 At the same time, single molecules can be stable enough to conduct well-detectable currents for long periods of time, providing large statistics and high accuracy of measured values.
-Unfortunately, conventional STM-type techniques are not suitable for observing fast (sub-μs) dynamics of nanosystems, due to the limitations of electrical circuits.
-The accessible time window is usually defined by the time constants of current injection and the response time of electric amplifiers.^{62,63} To resolve this limitation, ultrafast optical pulses can be used to modulate the current flow.
-There have been already a number of successful developments along this path.
-Femtosecond lasers were used to gate the STM tip, 64 to switch the transmission lines 65 or to modulate the tunnelling current by the tip and/or sample electronic excitation, 66 which allowed in some exceptional cases to reach a few-ps dynamics regime.
+Unfortunately, conventional STM-type techniques are not suitable for observing fast (submicrosecond) dynamics of nanosystems due to the limitations of electrical circuits.
+The accessible time window is usually defined by the time constants of current injection and the response time of electric amplifiers.
+62,63 To resolve this limitation, ultrafast optical pulses can be used to modulate the current flow.
+There have already been a number of successful developments along this path.
+Femtosecond lasers were used to gate the STM tip, switch the transmission lines, or to modulate the tunneling current by the tip and/or sample electronic excitation, 66 which allowed, in some exceptional cases, one to reach a few-picoseconds dynamics regime.
 Unfortunately, the outlined approaches have not yet become a robust solution due to the complexity of the experimental approach.